- Director: Orson Welles

 My opinion is that the people who profess love of The Magnificent Ambersons are in love with the movie they’re imagining as opposed to the movie they actually have.
 Even Welles criticized the studio version as “just a bunch of rich people fighting in a house,” and I’d say he’s basically right.
 Yet there is still so much here.
 Ebert called it “one the greatest ‘memory movies[,]’” and there’s something in that.
 There’s one bit where automobile pioneer Henry Morgan (Joseph Cotten, one of several Kane vets in the cast) says that there’s “no such thing as old times, old times are dead.
 All times are new times.”
 Yet this is a movie entirely about old times.

 The title, if you hadn’t figured it out by now, is ironic.
 Except for that ending, this is a movie about the decline and fall of a major family of a small Midwestern town, the Ambersons, roughly over the time period of the late-19th and early-20th centuries.
-Much moreso than Kane, it is a movie about what it was like to live through those times, made a time when a good amount of people actually remembered.
+Much moreso than Kane, it is a movie about what it was like to live through those times, made at a time when a good amount of people actually remembered.
 Booth Tarkington’s novel about the destruction wrought by the advent of modernity had won the Pulitzer Prize, and Welles seizes on the novel and, particularly, the advent of automobiles, as a sort of metaphor for society writ large.

 Tim Holt (whose other best known role today is as Humphrey Bogart’s betrayed partner in The Treasure of the Sierra Madre) plays the headstrong scion of the great Amberson family, George.
 He starts the movie romancing Morgan’s daughter, played by Anne Baxter (who would later play the title character in All About Eve), insisting that work in general is beneath him, and dismissing the automobile as a passing fad.
 In the last half-hour of the movie, the girl is laughing in his face when he tells her he’s leaving town, he’s giving up a possible job at a law firm to “work in a dangerous chemical factory” (because he needs a lot of money fast so he doesn’t lose the big family mansion), and wandering, shell-shocked, through his town to find that its bucolic, horse-filled streets have been replaced by factories and speeding automobiles.